intuition-dev/INTUITION2/docs/DOCKER.md

-Of course, you can choose a commercial vendor to setup an run you META admin|build environment.
-Or just use open source version:
+* You can choose a commercial vendor to setup co-host your META admin|build environments ) Or just use open source version:

-1. Once Docker is installed, lets download a working Docker image for nbake admin (I cut paste into ssh)
+1. Once Docker is installed on a host, lets download a working Docker image for nbake admin (I cut paste into ssh)

       // download the META container image docker pull nbake/meta:latest

-      // start that app container with ports 8080 for IDE and 8081 for admin:

-      docker run -d --privileged -p 8080-8082:8080-8082 nbake/meta /sbin/my_init
+      // start that app container with ports 8080 for IDE and 8081 for admin: docker run -d --privileged -p 8080-8082:8080-8082 nbake/meta /sbin/my_init

       // get the container PID
       docker ps

-      //enter the container
-      docker exec -ti xYOUR-PIDx /bin/bash
+      //enter the container via the PID docker exec -ti xYOUR-PIDx /bin/bash

-      // now you are inside the container: cd root ls -la
+      // now you are inside the container: ls -la

-      //optiona: you may what to check the speed of the Docker host provider pip install speedtest-cli speedtest-cli
+      //optional: you may what to check the speed of the Docker host provider pip install speedtest-cli speedtest-cli